How do I say the name?

 Will the price go up?

 Unfortunately it will, but Norris Scientific believes in remaining as transparent about pricing as is possible.
-In 2019 and 2020 we are offering an introductory offer of 50%-off to reward our early adopters.
-After the subscription returns to the full price in 2021 we anticipate that the annual subscription will only increase with inflation to cover support costs.
-While it would be inappropriate to make concrete statements about the business situation 3–5 years from now, Norris Scientific is committed to always informing all users well in advance of any price changes.
+In 2021 we are offering an introductory offer of 25%-off to reward our early adopters.
+After the subscription returns to the full price in 2022 we anticipate that the annual subscription will only increase with inflation to cover support costs and ongoing development.
+While it is not possible to make concrete statements about the business situation 3–5 years from now, Norris Scientific is committed to always informing all users well in advance of any price changes.

 What support is available?